-When dimensioning sliding surfaces, all the internal forces and moments due to actions and frictional resistance shall be considered.
+When dimensioning main sliding surfaces, all the internal forces and moments due to actions and frictional resistance shall be considered.
 The design values of the action to be taken into account shall be determined in accordance with the basic design criteria given in EN 1337-1.

-Deformation of sliding materials shall not be used to accommodate rotations except as permitted in E.2.
+Deformation of sliding materials shall not be used to accommodate rotations.